Jake Fraley Player Props: Reds vs. Rays

-Jake Fraley -- hitting .233 with a double, six walks and seven RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Tampa Bay Rays, with Jalen Beeks on the hill, on April 17 at 6:40 PM ET.
+The Cincinnati Reds, including Jake Fraley (batting .207 in his past 10 games, with a double, seven walks and six RBI), battle starting pitcher Taj Bradley and the Tampa Bay Rays at Great American Ball Park, Tuesday at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Phillies.
+He had a hitless showing in his most recent game (0-for-3) against the Rays.

 Jake Fraley Game Info & Props vs. the Rays